Luv2C0d3/funascii/README.md

 $ racket examples/sample-1.rkt
 ```

-## Check how interpret and parse-only are different than compile
+## Check how interpret is different than compile
 For any example, in the first line which reads:

 ```